Here Today, Gone Tomorrow

-The gallery space was divided in two by a roughly fabricated wall of wooden boards, defining two separate halves of the gallery.
-The front of these spaces was fenced off and a process of discrimination used on the visiting audience to decide which half of the gallery space they were allowed to enter; this was a token and arbitrary process based around height – if the visitor was over 5’ 7” they were allowed in the left hand space, if they were under that height they were allowed in the right hand space and if they were exactly 5’ 7” (the same height as myself) they were allowed in both.
-This was enforced by someone I employed myself by placing an advert in the local job centre.
+The gallery was divided in two by a roughly fabricated wall of wooden boards.
+These spaces were fenced off and visitors to the gallery were only allowed access to one side or the other, based on the arbitrary discrimination of their height; if the visitor was over 5’ 7” they were allowed in the left hand space, if they were under that height they were allowed in the right hand space.
+If they were exactly 5’ 7” they were allowed in both.
+This was enforced by a guard employed through placing an advert in the local job centre.